 When we issue a marriage license, Washington state law requires a three-day waiting period before you can use it.
+This waiting period begins on the day your payment of the marriage license fee is processed.
 Licenses are valid for 60 days after the three-day waiting period.

 A license issued today would be valid for use between

 - Both applicants must be at least 18 years old or can meet the age requirements.

 - Both applicants must not be nearer of kin to each other than second cousins, whole or half blood.